AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 :ada:`Min_Int` and :ada:`Max_Int` supply the most-negative and most-positive integer values supported by the machine.

-:ada:`Max_Binary_Modulus` is the largest power allowed as the modulus of a modular type definition.
+:ada:`Max_Binary_Modulus` is the largest power of two allowed as the modulus of a modular type definition.

 But a modular type need not be defined in terms of powers of two.
 An arbitrary modulus is allowed, as long as it is not bigger than the machine can handle.
-That's specified by :ada:`Max_Nonbinary_Modulus`, the largest (positive) value allowed as the modulus of a modular type definition.
+That's specified by :ada:`Max_Nonbinary_Modulus`, the largest non-power-of-two value allowed as the modulus of a modular type definition.

 :ada:`Max_Base_Digits` is the largest value allowed for the requested decimal